 Which is why I decided to become a barista, or at least perfect the art of a good cup of coffee.
 And I started by going straight to the source.
 I ask Erin Meister, former barista and author of “New York Coffee: A Caffeinated History” the key to a perfect cup of coffee, to which she replies: “Flexibility!
 There’s no such thing as ‘perfect’ in coffee, so I think the key is enjoying what’s in front of you, looking forward to the next one, and constantly exploring new techniques, beans and brewers.”

-So, I don’t aim for perfect, but I do aim for guru status.
+So, I don’t aim for perfection, but I do aim for guru status.
 Mainly because “coffee guru” has a nice ring to it.
-Keep reading to see what I bought to upgrade my coffee from coffee shop good to homemade spectacular.
+Keep reading to see what I bought to upgrade my coffee from the coffee shop good to homemade spectacular.

 Organic Coffee Beans